Bailey School Kids

-The Adventures of the Bailey School Kids (or, simply, The Bailey School Kids) is a supernatural children's book series.
-The books in the series are co-authored by Marcia T. Jones and Debbie Dadey.
-John Steven Gurney is the original illustrator of the series (covers and interior illustrations) and designer of the characters.
-During the early 2000s, some of the books were reissued with cover illustrations by Nathan Hale.
+The Adventures of the Bailey School Kids (also known as The Bailey School Kids) is an adventure fiction supernatural children's book series written by Marcia Jones and Debbie Dadey.
+The illustrations and character design were done by John Steven Gurney, with some of the covers re-illustrated in 2000 by Nathan Hale.
+The series is intended for grades 2 to 4 and was published by Bardel Entertainment and Rainbow S.p.A (who attained the rights from Scholastic Corporation).

-In each story, the Bailey School kids encounter a relatively innocuous character (such as a school teacher, custodian, etc.) who may or may not be a mythical being (e.g. a vampire, werewolf, dragon, etc.), but whether the character is actually a mythical being is left ambiguous.
+In each story, the Bailey School kids encounter a relatively ordinary character (such as a school teacher, custodian, etc.) who, unbeknownst to them, may or may not be a mythical being (e.g. a vampire, werewolf, dragon, etc.).
+This often entails a backstory about the history of the supposed "mythical being" and what they are doing in Bailey City, but whether the character is actually a mythical being is left ambiguous.

-There are 83 books in the series, including Super Specials, Holiday Special Editions, the BSK "Jr" chapter books series, and the spin-off Bailey City Monsters series for grades 2-4.
+The series consists of 83 books, including Super Specials, Holiday Special Editions, the BSK "Jr" chapter books series, and the spin-off series Bailey City Monsters.
 The first novel, Vampires Don't Wear Polka Dots, was published in 1990.